plmqaz-bot/wholeren/README.md

 crlf for security

-creating contract should be transaction, client should not be created.
+creating contract should be transaction, client should not be created.  --partly done, this is a hack, only on backbone.

-Return don't close modal
+Return don't close modal --DONE